 established an Intensive Supervision Program (ISP) as a part of the Wood

 The ISP has been established with funding from the Ohio Department of Rehabilitation and Correction under R.C.
 5149.30 through 5149.37 and shall comply with any statutory requirements.

 All ISP participants must comply with all requirements of the program as are established by the Court.
-The rules governing the ISP as adopted or amended are attached as Appendix B to these rules.
+A

 Reimbursement From Non-Indigent Offenders